tonyfu97/LearnCompNeuro/artiphysiology/plan.md

 shape.render(1, img_size=(6, 6), background_color='g', shape_color='y', fill_shape=False)
 ```

+* Surface-Property Units: care if the shape is filled or not.
+Hypothesized to have lower dynamic range.
+More sensitive to color.
+* Boundary-Property Units: don't care if the shape is filled or not.
+Hypothesized to have greater dynamic range.
+Invariant to color.

 ### 2.2 Rescale the stimulus set according to the RF and XN size of the layer.

 Check out `model_info.txt` for the RF and XN size of the layer.